The Apache Software Foundation

 If you don’t have a specific technical issue to solve you might be willing to work on any project.
 Our projects page provides a useful index which allows you to view projects alphabetically, by category or by coding language.
 When you view a project’s detail page in this list you will find information about their mailing lists, issue tracker and other resources.

-As well as our main projects you might also like to view our Incubating projects.
+You might also like to view our Incubating projects.
 These projects work in exactly the same way as our “top level projects” but are still developing their initial community.

-In the projects issue tracker you will find details of bugs and feature requests the project would like to work with, this should give you some inspiration about how you might be able to help the project community.
-If you are looking for a beginner level issue try searching JIRA for issues with the label “GSoC” or “mentor", these are issues the community feel are manageable for someone new to the ASF and their project.
+In the project’s issue tracker you will find details of bugs that have been reported and feature requests the project is considering.
+This should give you some inspiration about how you might be able to help the project community.
+If you are looking for a beginner-level issue, try searching JIRA for issues with the label “GSoC” or “mentor”; these are issues the community feels are manageable for someone new to the ASF and their project.
 The community has also indicated that they are willing to help someone work on those issues through our mentoring program.

-once you have identified an issue you would like to tackle its time to join the projects mailing list (if you haven’t already) and get started.
+Once you have identified an issue you would like to tackle, it’s time to join the project’s mailing list (if you haven’t already) and get started.

 Remember, community members are usually happy to help you, but they have to get something in return.
 The community needs to believe that you intend to contribute positively to their work.
 There is a limit to how much “hand-holding” you will get, so be ready to do some work if you expect to continue to be helped in your first foray into open source.

 At this point you might want to ask if someone in the community can mentor you.
 See our mentoring programme for guidance on how to do this.

 Alternatively you can dive straight in and work with the community.
 Since you’ve been lurking on the lists for a while, you should have a feel for how to get involved, so go for it.

 A very good first step would be to introduce yourself in an email to the list.
 Explain your interest in the project and anything relevant in your background or skills, and identify the bug or feature request you would like to work on.